AlyssaLytle/comp283/lib/slides/PropLogic.md

     - Sometimes it takes a little experimenting/practice
 </div>

 ## Using Logic For Problem Solving
+The rest of these slides are optional, but they demonstrate how logic can be used for problem solving!

+## Using Logic For Problem Solving
 ### Knights and Knaves (Raymond Smullyan)
 On an island, every inhabitant is a knight who always tells the truth, or a knave who always lies.
 You meet three inhabitants, Alice, Bob, and Chris.